All Episodes

 I always switch on the program and just check again to make sure that we're going in the right direction.

-I'm glad that you listen, and I'm glad that it has that effect on you, because that's it's intended to have that effect.
+I'm glad that you listen, and I'm glad that it has that effect on you, because it's intended to have that effect.

-Well, it really helps with the you know, sometimes I get this sense of isolation that not many people share my values or the choices I'm making, and when I listen to that, I get my perspective back, and I remember that there are a lot of people doing this, and a lot of people share these values and really care about the country.
+And when I listen to that, I get my perspective back, and I remember that there are a lot of people doing this, and a lot of people share these values and really care about the country.

-Are you a Californian native?
+Are you a California native?

-Uh yes, I am.
+Yes, I am.

 From Sunnyvale from Bay Area?

-Well, I initially uh lived most of my life in Southern California, and then I moved to the Bay Area when I got married.
+Well, I initially lived most of my life in Southern California, and then I moved to the Bay Area when I got married.

 Yeah, marriage will do it to you every time.

-Well, no, it's worth it.
+Well, it's worth it.

 Just kidding.

-I'm just I love this easy stereotypical humor.
+I love this easy stereotypical humor.

-For example, it's a place where the the health care plan for city employees allows them to use taxpayer dollars for sex change operations.
+For example, it's a place where the health care plan for city employees allows them to use taxpayer dollars for sex change operations.

-I understand the the feeling that you can have of being on the outs out there, and and you're you're not wrong, you are uh in terms of numbers.
+I understand the feeling that you can have of being on the outs out there, and you're not wrong.

-Oh no, definitely not.
+Oh, no, definitely not.

 And you're not having doubts.